astronautyates/machine_learning_with_apache_airflow_and_snowpark/quickstartmarkdown.md

 /tmp/astro_provider_snowflake-0.0.0-py3-none-any.whl: This provider simplifies the process of making secure connections to Snowflake, the process of building Airflow tasks with Snowpark code and the passing of Snowpark dataframes between tasks.

-virtualenv: A tool in Python used to create isolated Python virtual environments, which we’ll need to create a 3.8 Python virtual environment to connect to Snowpark
+virtualenv: A tool in Python used to create isolated Python virtual environments, which we’ll need to create a 3.8 Python virtual environment to connect to Snowpark.

 Packages.txt